 Hopefully someone will find a home and use of it.

 Update: I just tried to run it and it requires the additional perl modules DateTime::Format::Duration and IO::Socket::Multicast modules installed. i.e. cpanm Module::Name

-RE: Spain Movistar TV (Imagenio) EPG - Added by Sergio B almost 8 years ago
+RE: Spain Movistar TV (Imagenio) EPG - Added by Sergio B over 8 years ago

 Another grabber for movistar tv (before imagenio) under active development

-RE: Spain Movistar TV (Imagenio) EPG - Added by Dave Chapman almost 7 years ago
+RE: Spain Movistar TV (Imagenio) EPG - Added by Dave Chapman about 7 years ago

 It appears that Movistar have changed their EPG to a binary format and movistartv2xmltv isn't working any more.